enso-org/enso/docs/infrastructure/benchmarks.md

 `runEngineDistribution --in-project test/Benchmarks --run <source file>`.
 The harness within the project is not meant for any sophisticated benchmarking, but rather for quick local evaluation.
 See the `Bench.measure` method documentation for more details.
-For more sophisticated approach, run the benchmarks via JMH launcher.
+For more sophisticated approach, run the benchmarks via the JMH launcher.

 ### Running via JMH launcher

-The JMH launcher is located in `std-bits/benchmarks` directory, as `bench-libs` SBT project.
+The JMH launcher is located in `std-bits/benchmarks` directory, as `std-benchmarks` SBT project.
 It is a single Java class with a `main` method that just delegates to the
 [standard JMH launcher](https://github.com/openjdk/jmh/blob/master/jmh-core/src/main/java/org/openjdk/jmh/Main.java),